iamrecursion/iamrecursion/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Report a bug with this readme.
-title: ""
+title: ''
-labels: "Type: Bug"
+labels: 'Type: Bug'
-assignees: ""
+assignees: ''

 ---

 ### General Summary